rdking/ClassicJS/README.md

 });
 ```

 `Classic.init` registers the function you pass it as an initializer for the property.
-When the class is instantiated, all such initializers are run to generate the value that will go on the class-specific instance.
+When the class is instantiated, all such initializers are run to generate the value that will go on the instance.
 With this, you can kiss those foot-guns goodbye.

 ## API